Rjchauhan18/gtu_notification/Contributing.md

     git push origin feature-name
     ```

-5. **Submit a Pull Request (PR)**: Submit a PR to the `main` branch of the ASPDC repository.
+5. **Submit a Pull Request (PR)**: Submit a PR to the `main` branch of the repository.
 Be sure to describe the changes you've made and reference any related issues.

 6. **Review and Discuss**: Our team will review your PR, and discussions or additional changes may be requested.